pjgneck/ASE_420_Team_Tetris_Project/README.md

-# ASE_420_Team_Tetris_Project

-This repository contains a functional Tetris game with two different versions: **V1.0** and **V2.0**.

-We are currently working on additional features to not only improve gameplay but also bring something special to the table for our Tetris game.

 ---

-## Current Status

-The Tetris game is currently in a working state.
-Two versions of the game are available in the repository, each representing different stages of development.
+marp: true
+theme: default
+paginate: true
 ---

-## Version 1.0

-- **V1.0** is the initial implementation of the Tetris game.
-- Includes the **core logic** required for the game to run.
-- **Very limited in functionality** and **not suitable for actual gameplay**.
-- Serves more as a **proof of concept** or base for further development.
+# ASE_420_Team_Tetris_Project 🎮

+This repository contains a functional **Tetris game** with two versions:
+**V1.0** and **V2.0**

+We are expanding the project with new features to improve gameplay and bring something special to our Tetris game.

 ---

-## Version 2.0

-- **V2.0** is a significant improvement over V1.0.
-- Includes the **complete functionality** expected of a Tetris game.
-- **Fully playable** and provides a much better user experience.
-- Focuses on the **core mechanics** of Tetris while being user-friendly.
+## Current Status ✅

+- The game is **fully functional**
+- Includes complete **Tetris gameplay**
+- Features a **High Score System** to track top performances

 ---

 ## Upcoming Features ✨

-We are actively working on adding the following improvements:
+- 🔄 **Game Switch**
+  Additional game modes that switch dynamically as you play

-- 🖱️ **Drag & Drop Features** – Enhanced interaction for piece control.
+- 🖱️ **Drag & Drop Features**
-- 🏆 **High Score Implementation** – Track and display top player performances.
+  Enhanced interaction for piece control

-- 🎨 **UI Themes** – Customize the game look with multiple themes.
+- 🎨 **UI Themes**
+  Customize the game look with multiple visual themes

+- 👤 **Leaderboard with Profiles**
-- 👤 **Assigning User Scores** – Individual user profiles with score tracking.
+  User accounts with score history and rankings

 ---

-## Contributions
+## Contributions 🤝

-💡 Contributions, suggestions, and improvements are welcome!
+💡 Contributions, suggestions, and improvements are always welcome!

-Feel free to fork the repository or open an issue.
+- Fork the repository
+- Open an issue
+- Submit pull requests

 ---

-## Team Schedule
+## Team Schedule 🗓️

-- **Cleyton**:
+**Cleyton**
 - Mon & Wed → 8am–4pm
 - Tue & Thu → 8am–2:30pm
 - Fri → After 3pm

-- **Denver**:
+**Denver**
 - Sunday → 7am–9am